kubeflow/website/content/docs/gke/cloud-filestore.md

 ```

-Now follow the instructions [Accessing Fileshared from Google Kubernetes](https://cloud.google.com/filestore/docs/accessing-fileshares) to create a PV and PVC.
+Now follow the instructions [Accessing Fileshares from Google Kubernetes](https://cloud.google.com/filestore/docs/accessing-fileshares) to create a PV and PVC.

 ## Using the PVC